kanerv/TuukkaSaanaKanerva/final_project/README.md

 ### Rotten Linguist search engine for movie reviews

-This is a final project for the course _KIK-LG211 Building NLP Applications_ at the University of Helsinki, Spring 2021.
+This is a final project for the course _KIK-LG211 Building NLP Applications_ at the University of Helsinki, spring 2021.

 Rotten Linguist's search engine searches for film reviews from rottentomatoes.com top 500 movies from 2016-2020 (https://www.rottentomatoes.com/).
 The relevance search engine provides options for an exact match and simple wildcard search.